flipstaq/flipstaq/docs/product-service/README.md

 ## Overview

-The Product Service is a microservice responsible for managing product operations in the FlipStaq eCommerce platform.
+The Product Service is a microservice responsible for managing product operations in the Flipstaq eCommerce platform.
 It handles product creation, retrieval, and management while ensuring data integrity and proper access control.

 ## Purpose